OffchainLabs/arbitrum-sdk/README.md

 - **deposit** - moves assets from the L1 to the L2
 - **depositEstimateGas** - estimates the gas required to do the deposit
 - **withdraw** - moves assets from the L2 to the L1
-- **withdrawEstimateGas** - estimate the gas required to do the withdrawal Which accept different parameters depending on the asset bridger type
+- **withdrawEstimateGas** - estimates the gas required to do the withdrawal Which accept different parameters depending on the asset bridger type

 ### Cross chain messages